cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - conencted WMR to steamvr, so i dont need windows mixed reality play area anymore, everything can be done thru the steam vr system. so i do not need to create multiple scenes anymore as steam vr will be able to read everything under the same system
 *TODO revised*
 - 2) Vive setup
-- Store a json file in brachioplexus so it can read from it to detect the scenes avaialble
 - remove the double scenes, and anywhere the input is taken from unity, take instead from steamvr.
+(DONE)
-- so now i dont need to deal with multiple systems, instead steamvr can automatically understand the input being taken in, so i can remove the initailziation scene and scripts
+- so now i dont need to deal with multiple systems, instead steamvr can automatically understand the input being taken in, so i can remove the initailziation scene and scripts (DONE)

+- removed WMR package, and other packages that weren't used